dante-saggin/cloudformationStudy/readme.md

 ![img-1](Udagram-Diagram.svg)

+* Jenkins and git repository are not part of this cloudformation script

 > This script will build the entire enviroment including a bastion host where it's possible to reach the machines in the private vpc.